 “He was really disappointed to miss Fanfest, but personal stuff takes precedent, obviously.
 He’s already committed to attending next year’s Fanfest.”

-Strasburg rarely discusses his private life.
-Though, he has previously acknowledged how important Rachel is to him.
+Besides the total lack of other details about his private life, Straburg has previously acknowledged how important Rachel is to him.
 But Rachel was also part of the fiber of his journey through from college to the pros, telling Dave Shenin also of the Post: “She’s my best friend, I can’t imagine her not being here.”

 Aside from that, there’s not a lot of information about Rachel widely available.
 Strasburg is typically private with the media.
 But, his desire for privacy was never more obvious than his introductory press conference.
 Rules for the press conference made it explicitly clear: